JingSun70217/GDPR_Article35_Compliance_Check_System/README.md

 # GDPR_Article35_Compliance_Check_System
 The aim of this application is to develop an automated process to ensure the business process of companies compliance with Article 35 of GDPR.
+The gap analysis shows explicitly where the gap regarding Article 35 occurs and where further measures should be taking to be compliant with GDPR.
+The work of the controller and processor should be simplified and designed more easily.